 - Ph.D.
 Admissions Test will be arranged and conducted by UFT. - Minimum qualifying score is 60% in the test.
-It is not mandatory for International candidates to appear in the Admissions Test. - iii.
+International candidates will be required to submit score of ETS GRE (General)Test.
+Minimum eligible percentile score in quantitative GRE(General) is 70%. - iii.
 Local applicants qualifying in the Test will appear in an interview before the departmental admission committee.